ejp-rd-vp/resource-metadata-schema/docs/patient-registry.md

-`ejp:PatientRegistry` concept is a custom extension we added to the DCAT2 vocabuary.
+`ejp:PatientRegistry` concept is a custom extension we added to the DCAT2 vocabulary.
 In our extension we defined `ejp:PatientRegistry` is a subclass of `dcat:Resource`.

 ### Metadata model figure